-Besides the testbeds described above, focused on the specific validation of each feature developed within Task 4.2, a dedicated test environment has been designed for enabling the integration of the Control Plane in the T-NOVA IVM layer.
+Besides the testbeds described above, focused on the individual validation of each feature developed within Task 4.2, dedicated test environments have been designed for enabling the integration of the Control Plane in the T-NOVA IVM layer.

-This section presents the preliminary validation tests that have been carried out so far.
-Further tests are planned and will be reported in the final release of this deliverable.
+This section presents the validation tests that have been carried out focusing on the SDN Control Plane and the SFC with WICM components.